 Sampling Plans#

-This section provides implementation for the concepts covered in the class for sampling plans.
+This section provides implementation for concepts related to sampling plans.
 Following topics are covered in this section:

 1. Full Factorial Sampling